 But sometimes, even professionals who see the signs miss their significance.

 About a year and a half before he attacked students at Columbine High School, Dylan Klebold, who was a gifted student, started to get into trouble.

 He and some friends hacked into his school's computer system.
 Then, a couple of months later, he and his friend Eric Harris broke into a van and stole some equipment.
 They were arrested at that point and sent to a diversion program — an alternative to jail for first-time juvenile offenders — that offered counseling and required community service.

-Sue Klebold, Dylan's mother and subsequent author of the book A Mother's Reckoning: Living in the Aftermath of Tragedy, tells NPR she was upset and concerned to see the sudden change in her son's behavior.
+Sue Klebold, Dylan's mother and subsequent author of the book A Mother's Reckoning: Living in the Aftermath of Tragedy, told NPR she was upset and concerned to see the sudden change in her son's behavior.
 She says she asked the diversion counselor if his behavior meant something and whether he needed a therapist.
-The counselor asked Dylan, and Dylan said no.
+The counselor asked Dylan if he wanted therapy and Dylan said no.

 Sue Klebold says she never realized how deep the problem was.

 "The piece that I think I failed [in] is, we tend to underestimate the level of pain that someone may be in," Klebold told NPR.
 "We all have a responsibility to stop and think — someone we love may be suffering, may be in a crisis."

 Beware pitfalls in the search for a solution

 The solution, according to psychologists who study kids who become violent, isn't to expel or suspend a student like Dylan — though that is what happened to him in the fall of 1997 after he hacked into his school's computer system.

 A student like that who's expelled "can now be bored, can be isolated at home, can be living in a dysfunctional family and can be ruminating and thinking all the time about how he's going to avenge what has happened to him," says Meloy.